Fastest Drag Car In Forza Horizon 5 Guide

 Forza Horizon 5 Drag Strip Locations

-If you want to go drag racing in Forza Horizon 5, you will need a long and wide stretch of smooth roads to unleash the 1000+ horsepower that your best drag car in Forza Horizon 5 possesses.
+If you want to drag race in Forza Horizon 5, you will need a long and wide stretch of smooth roads to unleash the 1000+ horsepower your best drag car in Forza Horizon 5 possesses.

 Fortunately, the game features a selection of dedicated drag strips and events that should let players test out their high-horsepower drag build in-game without distractions.

 These drag strips are abandoned airstrips that once accommodated aircraft around Forza Horizon 5’s fictional Mexico.
-So these drag strips should be nothing but straight and smooth pavement where players can lay rubber down all day.
+So these drag strips should be straight with smooth pavement where players can achieve maximum grip all day long.

 With that said, here are a couple of great drag strips in Forza Horizon 5: